Investing Essentials

 While savings bonds have historically been a safe investment, how should investors think about them in this current environment?

-Jefrey Kong from J.P.
-Morgan’s U.S. Fixed Income Trading for Global Wealth Management team, shared: "The benefit of a savings bond is the smaller minimum investment size of $25 versus Treasury bills, notes and bonds, which have a minimum investment of $100.
+Jeffrey Kong, Head of J.P.
+Morgan’s U.S. Wealth Management Portfolio Solutions Group, said: "The benefit of a savings bond is the smaller minimum investment size of $25 versus Treasury bills, notes and bonds, which have a minimum investment of $100.
 The fact that they aren’t subject to market fluctuations means they offer greater predictability in redemption values, especially when not held to maturity.
-However, this certainty comes at a cost, in the form of a lower yield and less liquidity.
-The current 20-year interest rate [for EE bonds] is 2.7% versus the 20-year [Treasury] bond yield [which] is 4.94%."
+However, this certainty comes at a cost, in the form of a lower yield and less liquidity."

 Lastly, you may want to weigh some of the pros and cons of savings bonds.